 As you work to celebrate Read Across America day, ask your students to help by creating bookmarks that spread the joy of reading.
 Wixie makes the process easy with a bookmark template students can open on their own.

 Creating bookmarks is a great way to get your students thinking about what makes reading enjoyable themselves.

 There's a Wocket in My Pocket by Dr. Seuss combines rhyme and nonsense words, providing a fun opportunity to build phonics skills with your students.
 Challenge your students to build phonics skills by writing this way as you create your class's version of the story!

 Ask each student to choose a location in a house (or even your classroom) and create a name for an imaginary creature that rhymes with this location.
 Have each student use Wixie to write and illustrate their page and combine their individual Wixie pages together for a class book.

 If you love this idea, but read literature other than Dr. Seuss for Read Across America, explore these other great pattern stories that make for great student adaptations.

-Adapt a Seuss story
+Adapt a phonics story

 Make phonics fun for your emerging readers and writers by showing them how effective authors play with language to make their writing interesting.
-Read Dr. Seuss's Fox in Socks, put your students in the driver's seat by asking them to use their knowledge of phonics to write their own tongue twister stories.
+Read Dr. Seuss's Fox in Socks, and put your students in the driver's seat by asking them to use their knowledge of phonics to write their own tongue twister stories.